 If all standards are met, a proposal must also pass a review by the Census Bureau’s Oﬀice of Analysis and Executive Support.
 If approved by the Census Bureau, the proposal may also require approval by the federal agency sponsoring the survey or supplying the administrative data.

-For more information on the YRDC, please visit the YRDC page found on the Cowles Foundation website.
+For more information on the YFSRDC, please visit the YFSRDC page found on the Cowles Foundation website.